Cutting off power to pot growers

 The pair allegedly stole at least $25,000 worth of electricity during the cops' 3-month investigation.
 The growers had tapped into a power line in front of the meters, which read the kilowatts used, and ran their own, unmonitored power lines underground and into the basement at both locations, police said.

-Authorities said there are two ways to recognize a marijuana growing operation by its power usage: unusually high levels of consumption or a flat line.
+Authorities said there are two ways to recognize a marijuana growing operation by its power usage: unusually high power consumption patterns or a flat line.
 When growers try to hide their usage by tapping into the electricity before it reaches a meter or by tampering with a meter, the usage pattern doesn't change, becoming a flat line, according to technicians.
 Normal houses fluctuate usage month to month within a reasonable range.

 Spiking into a power line can be very dangerous, Kjemhus said.
 Just recently, firefighters in New Haven, Conn., rushed to an electrical fire and found a home packed with $2.5 million worth of marijuana plants, according to published reports.
 Officials found the residents had allegedly been stealing power.